fprasx/unlocked/mdbook/src/code/alloc/get.md

 ## A few points to note

-Notice how I've marked the function as `unsafe`.
+Notice how the function is marked as `unsafe`.
 This is because there is a safety contract the compiler can't enforce: the index must be valid.
-This is automatically guaranteed through the usage of the function in the algorithm, but I marked it `unsafe` just to be explicit.
+This is automatically guaranteed through the usage of the function in the algorithm, but it's worth it marking it `unsafe` just to be explicit.

 Summarizing what the function does, we calculate which buffer the item is in, load the pointer to the start of the buffer, and offset it to the correct